 State of the Art

 Cleveland Museum of Art.
-Art aficionados can admire the nearly 45,000 items on display at the world-renowned and always free Cleveland Museum of Art.
+Art aficionados can admire displays at the world-renowned and always free Cleveland Museum of Art, which has nearly 45,000 items in its collection.
 The museum brings classics to life with cutting-edge interactive technology that helps patrons engage with the expansive collection.
 A three-story-high atrium provides visitors with a space to reflect on their art immersion or enjoy a snack or meal from the museum’s locally curated café and restaurant, Provenance.

 The Museum of Contemporary Art (moCa). moCa showcases an ever-changing and free-to-all collection of exhibits, ranging from photos and sculpture to audio works and video productions.
 Designed by renowned British architect Farshid Moussavi, the four-story building rises 60 feet from a hexagonal base to a square top and is clad primarily in mirror-finish black stainless steel – reflecting its urban surroundings and changing in appearance with differences in light and weather.